Case Studies

 Solder Defect Detection at Scale

-A mid-size consumer electronics manufacturer running 4 SMT lines was relying on end-of-line AOI machines that caught defects too late — after reflow, when rework cost was highest.
+This model shows how IntelFactor can be evaluated on electronics lines where end-of-line AOI catches defects too late - after reflow, when rework cost is highest.

 90%+